vtaquet/momice/momice_astro/README.md

 The fortran executable is called by the MOMAPP python routine (`momapp.py`) also located in the `source` directory.
 MOMAPP reads a first input file `momapp.in` in which the user defines the type of simulation to be run and the location of input files read by MOMICE.
 See the next section for a description of `momapp.in` and all the input files read by MOMICE.

-Once the input files are configured, the MOMICE simulations can be run by executing the `momapp.py` python routine.
+Once the input files are configured, the simulations can be run by executing the `momapp.py` python routine.

 ## 2. INPUT FILES

 ### momapp.in

-MOMAPP first reads `momapp.in` to set the type of simulation.
+MOMAPP first reads `momapp.in` to define the type of simulation.
 A few parameters need to be chosen:

 - type of simulation: the user can choose to run 1) individual simulations with constant physical conditions, 2) simulations for evolving physical conditions as function of distance of a central source, 3) model grids in which (constant) physical conditions are explored, 4) sensitivity analyses in which the distributions of key input parameters impacts the uncertainties of the model predictions.